stacyford/writing-assignment/assignment.md

 Use the `kubectl exec` command to issue commands directly to your pod's containers, review configuration files, or log in to an interactive shell.
 This is useful when you need to review what is currently happening in your pod, and can help you ensure that no other errors exist on the system.
 Sometimes the `kubectl logs` command does not reveal any errors, but further examination of the pod's container might.

-Issue the following command to interact with your pod:
+To issue commands inside and interact with your pod, use the following command:

 ```shell
 kubectl exec <pod> [-c <container>] [<flags>] -- <command>